-Crash closes I-5 northbound for hours in Olympia area
+I-5 northbound in Olympia reopens after crash

 For several hours overnight, both directions of I-5 were closed, and traffic was diverted to Highway 101.

 As of 6:10 a.m., southbound lanes had reopened.
-Northbound lanes remained closed, and traffic was being diverted to Exit 103 (Deschutes Parkway Southwest) as workers continued to right the truck, according to WSDOT.
+The northbound lanes reopened at 7:30 a.m., according to WSDOT.

-Washington State Patrol troopers and the Olympia Fire Department are coordinating the cleanup.
+Washington State Patrol troopers and the Olympia Fire Department coordinated cleanup.

-The Washington Department of Ecology was assessing for hazardous materials involving corrosive substances that were part of the load, but no concerns were found, said Trooper John Dattilo.
+The Washington Department of Ecology assessed for hazardous materials involving corrosive substances that were part of the load, but no concerns were found, said Trooper John Dattilo.

 The driver was not injured.